 The obvious never occurs to us.
 Experientially, effect comes first.
 Cause follows after.

-A baseball crashes through the window and we look outside and see kids running away… then we come to a bunch of conclusions / reconstruction / assumptions about what happened.
+A baseball crashes through the window.
+We look outside and see kids running away.
+Then we conclude / reconstruct / assume what happened.

 We experience the effect, and then identify the cause.
 In that order.

 Once you really get this, you can create the effect that will bring about a certain cause.

 Decide right now that conditions are right for you to be happy and that life is amazing, and the world eagerly throws a ton of support toward your viewpoint that life is amazing.

 Start having fun and the party ensues.
 No fun, no party.